ayatokura/ai-openscale/wos-payload-custom.md

 # Payload logging with the Custom machine learning engine
 {: #cml-cusconfig}

+To configure payload logging for a non-{{site.data.keyword.pm_full}} or custom machine learning engine, you must bind the ML engine as custom.
+{: shortdesc}

 ## Bind your Custom machine learning engine
 {: #cml-cusbind}